Thursday, July 12, 2018

 Royal Fredrick Peterson

-I titled this blog Royal Genealogy after my grandfather's first name.
+I considered giving this blog the title Royal Genealogy after my grandfather's first name.
+I changed my mind since this would imply something else.
 Among his family and friends, he always called himself Roy.
-Roy's brother, Robert wrote about how my grandpa got the name Royal in his story "The Biography of John Peterson and wife, Mary Thompson." (see post titled Robert Peterson's Family History.)
-Below is that story:
+The story behind how my grandfather got the name Royal is one of resilience, tragedy, and support from strangers.

 "In the year of 1897, during the fall months, Father took a cold, and thru exposure it turned into, Pneumonia, The doctor was called, but in those days they did not know too much about that disease.
 During this time, Mother was with child, and it was very hard for here to do the work and take care of Father.
 As the result was, she caused the premature birth of the baby.
 Had it not been for the curiosity of a small granddaughter of the Wiswoulds, Mother and the baby might both have died that day, as it was she ran home to her Grandparents and said that there was a woman lying in the house and had a baby on the floor.
 The Grandparents were shocked that their granddaughter should talk like that and scolded her for it, but she wasn’t to be put off so easily and kept repeating it, they told her if she didn’t stop making up such stories they would punish her, she answered saying, I don’t care if you do only go up there and help that lady.
 So the Grandfather said well maybe she did see this, and way it wouldn’t hurt to go and see, so the Grandmother, put on her shawl, and ran up to this house, and found Mother in the middle of the floor with the baby boy.
 They call the Doctor, at once and he came and saved the life of the baby, Though Mother lived twelve days and the last day she called to Father who could not answer her, for he had died that morning, they told her that he was asleep and that they did not want to awaken him.
 Mother, call the young girl to her bedside and said, Ora, you say you love this baby as though as it was your own, Ora Crane, answered yes I really do, and wish that he were mine to keep for ever, Mother said then call the others in here, and when they had came in, Mother looked at them and said, “I’ am going to die, and I am giving my baby, I have named him Royal Fredrick Peterson, and I do not want that name changed, to this young girl to have as her own, and I hope that all of you will help her to raise it, is this all under stood, and when they all answered yes, she said then I can die in peace, and shortly she had joined Father, in peace and rest."